-The issue of reinfection and retreatment may prove crucial to hepatitis C (HCV) eliminations efforts.
-While the subject has been the source of considerable discussion in community and clinical circles, little is known about the attitudes of prisoners.
-With prisons set to serve as test cases for 'treatment as prevention' (TasP) strategies, this presentation examines the perceptions and possible implications of reinfection risk among prisoner participants from the first, real-world trial of HCV TasP in prison: Australia's Surveillance and Treatment of Prisoners with Hepatitis C (SToP-C) study.
+Australia has led the way internationally in securing universal access to new therapies, including retreatment if required.
+While the subject of reinfection has been the source of considerable discussion in community and clinical circles, little is known about the attitudes of prisoners.
+With prisons set to serve as test cases for 'treatment as prevention' (TasP) strategies, this presentation examines the perceptions of reinfection risk among prisoner participants from the first, real-world trial of HCV TasP in prison: Australia's Surveillance and Treatment of Prisoners with Hepatitis C (SToP-C) study.